-Keiser University understands and supports the educational needs of adult learners and those who cannot attend on-campus classes.
+Keiser University understands and supports the educational needs of adult learners.
 Toward that end, many Keiser University programs are offered online.

 It is important to understand what online classes are and what they are not.
 On-line classes are not easy substitutes for on-campus classes.
 In fact, students find online classes as rigorous and demanding as on-campus classes.
-Students are expected to attend their virtual classrooms a specified number of times per week.
+Students are expected to attend their virtual classrooms three times per week.
 All attendance is monitored.
 Times are flexible and dictated by students' personal schedules; nonetheless, their presence is required and recorded and counts toward final grades.